Simulation Modeling – Monte Carlo how to reference

-While we have shared a great deal about Simulation Modeling and Analysis on this blog, over the years, I felt it would help to finally have some organization.
-The need became more apparent when I ran sessions in Singapore, Abu Dhabi & Dubai for my students on Financial simulation modeling and Monte Carlo Simulation and realized that there was no one page that I could direct my students to.
+While we have shared a great deal about Simulation Modeling and Analysis on this blog, over the years, I felt it would help to finally have some organization around this topic.
+The need became more apparent when I ran sessions in Singapore, Abu Dhabi & Dubai for my students on Monte Carlo Simulation and realized that there was no one resource page that I could direct my students to.

 A fair warning before you proceed.

-Almost everything here deals with Finance or its cousins.
+Almost everything here deals with Finance or distant relatives.
 I flunked Physics twice in my life and the memory still traumatizes me.
-So no engineering, design, ASIC or basic electronic simulations for yours truly.
-I did write microcode in another life but couldn’t find a connection to cold hard cash and quit early.
+So no engineering, design, ASIC or basic electronic simulations from yours truly.
+I did write microcode in another life but couldn’t find a strong enough connection to cold hard cash and quit early.

 Guess what we will be doing on this page?
 Excel implementations.